Shadibeh1/hangman/README.md

 Continue guessing until you either guess the word or run out of lives.

 ## Built With
-Python - Programming language used
-Random module - For selecting random words
+Python as programming language used & Random module for selecting random words

 ## Authors
 Shadi B